pramilapayal/liveIntentQAChallenge/README.md

 Install the requirements from the requirements.txt documents pip3 install -r requirements.txt

-To run the test case through pycharm,
+To run the test case through pycharm
 a.
 Load project in pycharm.
 b.
 Select Edit Configuration from Run menu.
 c.
 Select + option at the top of the config window.